iiab/iiab/roles/proot_services/README.md

    ssh -p 8022 192.168.10.100
    ```

-   Use the username obtained by the `whoami` command above.
+   A username is NOT needed!

    Note that port **8022** is used for SSH.
 Since Android runs without root permissions, SSH cannot use lower-numbered ports.
-For the same reason, the IIAB web server (nginx) uses port **8085** instead of port 80.
+(For the same reason, the IIAB web server [nginx] uses port **8085** instead of port 80.)

 ### Log in to the IIAB environment